-Plus, server and seller training cover all aspects of selling alcohol, including the dirtier aspects of it.
-For instance, telling the difference between a fake ID and a real one or being perceptive enough to know the person that just sidled up to the bar is not really 22 years old, despite what their license says.
+Plus, server and seller training covers all aspects of selling alcohol, including the dirtier aspects of it.
+For instance, telling the difference between a fake ID and a real one or being wise enough to know the person that just sidled up to the bar is not 22 years old, despite what their license says.

-Then there are the other little cherished moments of bartending, such as dealing with astonishingly drunk individuals who have decided to create a scene or someone who is dangerously inebriated—far beyond the point in which you should serve them more alcohol.
+Then there are the other little cherished moments of bartending, such as dealing with astonishingly drunk individuals who have decided to create a scene or someone who is dangerously inebriated—far beyond the point where you should serve them more alcohol.

 How Much Do Bartenders Make Hourly in Pennsylvania?